OpenRailAssociation/osrd/front/ui/README.md

 If this section is not added, the package will not be published.
 Having a `"private": true` in the package.json will also prevent the package from being published.

-# Build Instructions

-1. Run `cd front/ui` starting from the root directory of the project
-2. Run `npm install`
-3. Run `npm run build-ui`
-4. Run `cd storybook` and `npm start`

-While developing on a project, you need to run the following commands to see the css modifications:

-1. Run `cd ui-<name-of-the-project>`
-2. Run `npm run watch`

-# Tests

-1. Run `npm run test`